luka1199/geo-heatmap/README.md

 pip install -r requirements.txt
 ```

-### Prepare your data

-Rename the JSON file to `locations.json` and paste it in the project folder.

 ### Run the script
 ```
-python geo_heatmap.py
+python geo_heatmap.py <file>
 ```
+Enter JSON file name as the file argument.

-The script will generate a CSV file named `heatmap.csv` and a HTML file named `heatmap.html`.
+The script will generate a HTML file named `heatmap.html`.
 Open the `heatmap.html` file to see your heatmap.